firaseljerdy/ios-starter-kit/swift/Singletons.md

 }
 ```

-But you can create also create thsm like this with a private constructor
+But you can create also create them like this with a private constructor

 ```swift
 class NetworkManager {